catniplab/tree_structured_rslds/README.md

 ````

 # Usage
-To get started, check out the [lorenz example](/examples/lorenz.py) which will fit a tree-structured recurrent switching linear dynamical system to a lorenz attractor, similar to Figure 3 of the ICLR paper.
+To get started, check out the [lorenz example](/examples/lorenz.py) which will fit a tree-structured recurrent switching linear dynamical system to a Lorenz attractor, similar to Figure 3 of the ICLR paper.